 Prof Bill Cleland was the leading surgeon who was showcased in Moscow.
 Cleland was an Australian.
-After coming to the UK, he eventually became consultant cardio-thoracic surgeon at King’s College Hospital, Hammersmith Hospital and Brompton Hospital, 1948-77.
-Cleland was Director of the Dept of Surgery at the Institute for Diseases of the Chest (later known as the Cardio-Thoracic Institute, Brompton Hospital), 1960-77.
+After coming to the UK, he eventually became consultant cardio-thoracic surgeon at King’s College Hospital, Hammersmith Hospital and the Royal Brompton Hospital, 1948-77.
+Cleland was Director of the Dept of Surgery at the Institute for Diseases of the Chest (later known as the Cardio-Thoracic Institute, Royal Brompton Hospital), 1960-77.
 Cleland lectured and operated across Europe and the Middle East.

-The Brompton is another ‘leading medical institution’ in London.
-When I worked at St George’s, the dreadful Mandy Leigh and Dr Cathy Wilson (see previous posts) were researching in collaboration with the Brompton.
-The process involved Mandy and Cathy spending much time swearing and cursing about the Brompton and its alleged inadequacies, but Mandy and Cathy responded to the whole universe in that way, so it may not have been a reflection on the Brompton.
+The Royal Brompton is another ‘leading medical institution’ in London.
+When I worked at St George’s, the dreadful Mandy Leigh and Dr Cathy Wilson (see previous posts) were researching in collaboration with the Royal Brompton.
+The process involved Mandy and Cathy spending much time swearing and cursing about the Royal Brompton and its alleged inadequacies, but Mandy and Cathy responded to the whole universe in that way, so it may not have been a reflection on the Royal Brompton.

 Prof Bill Cleland’s son is a neurologist.
 I think that he is probably Dr Peter Cleland, who is now retired, but previously practised in Newcastle-upon-Tyne.
 Peter Cleveland also worked for Nuffied, BUPA and Spire hospitals.
 There was a direct link between the paedophile gang which operated in the Newcastle area and Dafydd’s gang in north Wales.
 A number of mental health professionals from Newcastle-upon-Tyne went to work in north Wales with Dafydd and the paedophiles, including psychiatrist Dr Neil Davies and Professor Bob Woods of the School of Psychology at UCNW/Bangor University.
 Lord John Walton, Dafydd’s Big Mate who protected Dafydd for decades was a neurologist based in Newcastle (see post ‘The Newcastle-Upon-Tyne Connection?’).